lh3/lh3.github.com/_posts/2025-09-29-on-low-complexity-regions.md

 It is difficult to interpret the differences between tools.
 Furthermore, the tandem repeating finding tools ignore LCRs without clear tandem pattern.
 Some of these tools, such as TRF and ULTRA, are also resource demanding.
-TRF may even fall into a near dead loop if option "-l" is not large enough, but a large "-l" consumes a lot of memory.
+TRF may even fall into a near dead loop if option "-l" is not large enough, but a large "-l" consumes more than 10GB of memory.
-We are not happy with existing tools, so decided to develop our own.
+Unhappy with current tools, we decided to develop our own.

 This is [longdust][ld].
 During its development, we realized that longdust, TRF and ULTRA can have large overlaps